Kotlin/kotlinx.serialization/docs/serialization-guide.md

 Kotlin Serialization fully supports and enforces the Kotlin type system, making sure only valid objects can be deserialized.

 Kotlin Serialization is not just a library.
-It's a compiler plugin that is bundled with the Kotlin compiler distribution itself.
+It is a compiler plugin that is bundled with the Kotlin compiler distribution itself.
 Build configuration is explained in [README.md](../README.md#setup).
 Once the project is set up, we can start serializing some classes.